 Next up was the bread course, which was fairly standard.
 Nothing earth-shattering about this or the accompanying butter.

 Following that was the starter course of foie gras.
-This is the starter that comes with the premium prix fixe menu, although I’m sure you could downgrade to the salad on the Remy or Emile menus if you have ethical qualms with foie gras.
-I’m guessing most Americans have not had foie gras due to its controversial history here, but it’s a common dish in France served at most bistros.
-(Given the predominance of CAFOs in the United States, who are we to snub our noses at the serving of foie gras in France?)
+This is the starter that comes with the premium prix fixe menu, although I’m sure you could downgrade to the salad on the Remy or Emile menus if you have ethical qualms with foie gras, which is a common dish in France served at most bistros.

 I’ve only had foie gras a few times, but this seemed like a thicker spread whereas elsewhere it has an almost buttery quality.
 Regardless, the foie gras was excellent, having a nice texture and creamy, rich taste.